 - Improved self regulation, with children focusing on gardening activities for longer periods of time than they are usually able

 - Healthier eating, with children tasting a wide range of healthy vegetables and fruit, which they would never otherwise have tried

 - Increased enthusiasm in cooking and preparing meals, using the produce from the garden.

 The Community Garden also offers great opportunity for community involvement.

 Children have participated in competitions, creating ‘pallet gardens’ for the annual Gardening Scotland event at Ingleston as well as entering individual vegetables they have grown at the Currie Horticultural Show.
 This has resulted in a number of awards and medals being won by individual and groups of children, leading to increased confidence and a huge sense of pride and achievement.

 Open Days are organised within the garden throughout the year, allowing members of the public to learn horticultural skills and experience the benefits of the garden.
-Staff and children sell produce at the local Farmers Market and the Community Gardener and children are involved with the local Apple Day and Tattie Day!
+Staff and children sell produce at the local Farmers Market and local Bistro, and the Community Gardener and children are involved with the local Apple Day and Tattie Day!